 The CYMPO Executive Board provides for an inclusive, deliberative process that considers the needs, financial resources and perspectives of all stakeholders.
 The Board structure also creates a regional forum for single jurisdictions to come together and work toward common goals.

-CYMPO committees include, but are not limited to: Multimodal Technical Advisory Committee and Transit Technical Advisory Committee, which provide technical and advisory support to the Executive Board and consist of representatives from each CYMPO member entity.
+CYMPO’s Technical Advisory Committee provides technical and advisory support to the Executive Board and consist of representatives from each CYMPO member entity.

 The Prescott Urbanized Area is located in central Arizona in the central basin area of Yavapai County.
 Yavapai County totals approximately 8,125 square miles, which is about the same size as the State of New Jersey and is much larger than each of the states of Connecticut, Delaware, and Rhode Island.
 Of the 8,125 square miles in Yavapai County approximately 401 square miles are encompassed within the CYMPO planning boundary.

 CYMPO, as well as any other MPO in the country, is dependent on federal funding for operation of the MPO and to perform any planning activities that is used to deliver a variety of projects for the region.
 Even though the amount of funding that CYMPO receives is relatively small when compared to the big picture of funding across the country, our region has been extremely successful utilizing the funding we do receive and leveraging it to deliver much needed projects for our community.
 Below is a detail of the types of funding CYMPO receives and what each funding type is used for.

 Metropolitan Planning Funds (PL) and Statewide Planning and Research Funds (SPR)